 - No splashing around.

-- If you decide to float on your back, be very careful when getting up.
+- Be careful when getting up if you decide to float on your back.
 Flipping over on your stomach can be risky.
-If it happens, don’t panic and regain your footing without getting your head under the water.
+If it happens, don't panic and regain your footing without getting your head under the water.

 - Be prepared for some pain.
 Any scratch will hurt.
 A lot.
-That’s not dangerous but can be unpleasant (tip: don’t shave your legs before bathing in the Dead Sea!)
+That's not dangerous but unpleasant (tip: don't shave your legs before bathing in the Dead Sea!)

-- Thoroughly wash the salt of your body when you get out of the water.
+- Thoroughly wash the salt off your body when you get out of the water.

 If you're with kids, make sure they know the rules and can stay calm if water gets into their eyes.